 BUILD the codebook by clustering the descriptors extracted from the learning set, by using the (default) K-Means method or another method you prefer.
-What is the rule of thumb you use to determine the size of the codebook?
+What is the rule of thumb you use to determine the size of the codebook, considering (a) the number of classes, (b) the average number of keypoints per image?